-Critical private extensions shall be interoperable in their intended community of use.
+Critical private extensions must be interoperable in their intended community of use.

-Certificates Issued by CAs under this CP shall comply with the IGC Certificate Profiles document, published as a companion document to this IGC-CP.
+Certificates Issued by CAs under this CP must comply with the IGC Certificate Profiles document, published as a companion document to this IGC-CP.

 IGC Certificate Profiles are subject to change and new versions will be published from time to time.
-CAs will be notified of IGC Certificate Profiles changes and shall comply with new IGC Profiles versions within (90) days of publication.
+CAs will be notified of IGC Certificate Profiles changes and must comply with new IGC Profiles versions within (90) days of publication.

-CA and Subscriber Certificates may include any extensions as specified by RFC 5280 in a Certificate, but shall include those extensions required by this CP.
-Any optional or additional extensions shall be non-critical and shall not conflict with the Certificate and CRL profiles defined in this CP and the IGC Profiles.
-Conforming Certificates shall include all required extensions.
+CA and Subscriber Certificates may include any extensions as specified by RFC 5280 in a Certificate, but must include those extensions required by this CP.
+Any optional or additional extensions must be non-critical and must not conflict with the Certificate and CRL profiles defined in this CP and the IGC Profiles.
+Conforming Certificates must include all required extensions.